Table of Contents

 2. Schlage BE375 CAM 619 Touch Camelot Deadbolt

-The Schlage Touch Camelot has tons of positive bump-proof lock reviews and is another great option for anyone searching for today’s best security door locks.
+The Schlage Touch Camelot has tons of positive reviews and is another great option for anyone searching for today’s best locks.

 Like the Lockey USA, it’s an entirely keyless system with a bump-proof deadbolt, which makes it just as convenient as it is secure.

-Schlage locks are known for their quality and good looks, and the Touch Camelot is no different.
-The stainless steel lock is 100 percent bump-proof and comes in a tasteful satin nickel finish to add to the curb appeal of any home.
+Schlage is known for its quality and good looks, and the Touch Camelot is no different.
+The stainless steel lock comes in a tasteful satin nickel finish to add to the curb appeal of any home.
 The fingerprint-resistant touchscreen also features blue LED downlighting for convenient use and stylish good looks at night as well.

-Schlage is known for making top-quality security door locks, and the Touch Camelot does the brand proud.
-The sleek combination door lock looks great and features a keyless entry for a completely bump-proof design.
-With an anti-drill plate and other nice touches to boot, it’s easy to see why this Schlage is one of the most popular bump-proof locks around.
+Schlage is known for making top-quality, and the Touch Camelot makes the brand proud.
+The sleek combination door lock looks great and features a keyless entry for a complete design.
+With an anti-drill plate and other nice touches to boot, it’s easy to see why this Schlage is one of the most popular around.

 Pros